 1. Ruth first gained fame as a pitcher.

-Although best remembered for swatting a prodigious 714 home runs and slugging .690, which remains a major-league record, Ruth was one of baseball’s most dominant left-handed pitchers in the 1910s.
+Although best remembered for swatting a prodigious 714 home runs and slugging .690, which remains a major-league record, Babe Ruth was one of baseball’s most dominant left-handed pitchers in the 1910s.
 He won 89 games in six seasons with the Boston Red Sox, including 24 in 1917, and helped the team win three World Series titles.
 Ruth only pitched five games for the New York Yankees as his position switched to outfielder after being sold by Boston before the 1920 season.

 2. He did not retire as a New York Yankee.